Everything You’ve Ever Wanted to Know About Article Furniture

 For the last decade, direct-to-consumer furniture brand Article has offered modern, minimalist pieces at reasonable prices.
 It all started and is still based in Vancouver, Canada, where a group of techies turned design-aficionados are riding a direct-to-consumer wave they helped kick off.

-To help keep its prices reasonable, Articles doesn’t have physical stores.
+As of right now, Article has one flagship store in Vancouver, Canada.
+Operating mostly online helps keep the brand’s prices reasonable.
 However, there are lots of photos and videos of its furniture online to help you make your shopping decision.
+AT editors have even visited the showroom to test products IRL!

 The difficulty of assembling furniture is relative, and personally, I find it hard.
 However, should you take the DIY assembly route, Article gives an estimate of how long the assembly process takes for each item, and most come together in under an hour.